tianshiyeben/wgcloud/README.md

 ```

-## configuration parameter
+## Source code usage

+To build a new web Maven project with eclispe, use SRC to replace the SRC directory of the new project, use pom.
+XML to replace the pom.
+XML in the new project, and set jdk.

+SQL folder is the database creation script.
+Create a new database named dats in MySQL and execute the dats.
+SQL script

-application.properties，Configure database link information
+Application. properties, configure database link information

-host.properties，Configure monitor server information in the format of IP = port // username // password, you can configure multiple，Try not to use root account
+Host. properties, configure monitoring server information in the format of IP = port // username // password, you can configure more than one, try not to use root account

+Because the application will get the running status from the target server by configuring the host. properties information, the monitored server does not need to install the application.

 ## Monitoring index